millertechnologygroup/resh/README.md

 A: [GitHub Issues](https://github.com/millertechnologygroup/resh/issues) - Please include your OS, resh version, command, and output.

 **Q: Can I use resh in my company?**
 A: Yes, it's Apache 2.0 licensed.
-However, being alpha, we recommend testing in non-production environments first.
+However, being beta, we recommend testing in non-production environments first.

 **Q: What's the performance like?**
 A: Functional but not yet optimized.
 Performance improvements coming in v0.9.
 Current focus is correctness and features.

 ---

-**v0.9 Alpha available now.
+**v0.9 Beta available now.
 Test it.
 Break it.
 Help us build the future of infrastructure automation.** 🚀

 [Download v0.9](https://github.com/millertechnologygroup/resh/releases/tag/v0.9.0) • [Report Issues](https://github.com/millertechnologygroup/resh/issues) • [Read Docs](docs/) • [View Roadmap](ROADMAP.md)